 United Biscuits era

-Meredith & Drew, with four percent of the British biscuit market, was acquired by United Biscuits for £2 million in a cash and share offer in 1967.
+Meredith & Drew, with four percent of the British biscuit market, was acquired by United Biscuits for £2 million in 1967.

 United Biscuits acquired Kenyon, Son & Craven, the manufacturer of KP nuts, for £3.5 million in 1968.
 Kenyon, Son & Craven was merged into Meredith & Drew.